Stalker2106x/MenuFramework/README.md

   </tr>
 </table>

-## Write your own scripts
+## Adding lua to your menus

-For example, the following script prints a menu that lists items and allows to select one
+This is an example of a script that prints a menu that lists items and allows to select one:

     <Menu Id="Test" OnLoad="TestOnLoad">
       <Text>Select an item</Text>